Planck 2013 results. I. Overview of products and scientific results

 \subsubsection{LFI}

-The processing of LFI data \citep{planck2013-p02, planck2013-p02a, planck2013-p02d, planck2013-p02b} is divided into three levels.
-Level~1 retrieves information from telemetry packets and auxiliary data received each day from the Mission Operation Center (MOC) and transforms the scientific time-ordered information (TOI) and housekeeping (H/K) data into a form that is manageable by the Level~2 scientific pipeline.
-The Level~1 steps are:
+The processing of LFI data (Planck Collaboration II--V 2013) is divided into three levels.
+Level~1 retrieves information from telemetry packets and auxiliary data received each day from the Mission Operation Center (MOC), and transforms the scientific time-ordered information (TOI) and housekeeping (H/K) data into a form that is manageable by the Level~2 scientific pipeline.